-If your kids pick buttercups along with the clover (mine picked a ton!), be sure to toss it as buttercups are toxic.
+If your children pick buttercups along with the clover (mine picked a ton!), be sure to toss them because buttercups are toxic when ingested.

-Also, be sure to take pictures because what is cuter than Supergirl & Luke Skywalker picking flowers together??
+Also, be sure to take pictures because what is cuter than Supergirl and Luke Skywalker picking flowers/weeds/herbs together?

-You can put the blossoms in a dehydrator, place them on a baking rack in a sunny spot, or use a solar oven…
+You can dehydrate the clover by putting the blossoms in a dehydrator, placing them on a baking rack in a sunny spot, or by using a solar oven.

-I used my Sun Oven to dehydrate the clover.
-This method is fast & efficient.
-Just place a sheet of parchment paper over a tray and put it into the Sun Oven.
-Pour the clover blossoms on top of the parchment paper, close the lid, open the reflectors, and let the oven do its work.
+I used my All-American Sun Oven to dehydrate the clover.
+This method is fast and efficient.
+Just place a sheet of parchment paper over a baking sheet or rack and put it into the Sun Oven.
+Pour the rinsed and dried clover blossoms on top of the parchment paper, close the lid, open the reflectors, and let the oven do its work.
 Make sure that the Sun Oven has a shadow behind it at all times for best results.

 Dried clover blossoms can be stored in zip lock bags or mason jars.
 Mason jars are more air tight than baggies so the clover will last longer if you choose this option.

 Spread clover jelly on toast for a yummy breakfast!

 Drink Clover Iced Tea as a twist to a summertime staple.

 Hot Clover Tea can be substituted for store bought herbal teas.
 Use the White Clover Iced Tea Recipe above, but don’t add the ice 🙂